vjoel/tupelo/README.md

       end
     end

 Ssh is used to set up the remote processes.
 Additionally, with the `--tunnel` command line argument, all tuple communication is tunneled over ssh.
-More examples like this are in [example/map-reduce](example/map-reduce).
+More examples like this are in [example/map-reduce](example/map-reduce), [example/pregel](example/pregel), and [example/parallel.rb](example/parallel.rb).

 Distributed storage
 -------------------